-The current challenging macro-economic environment and current weak advertising environment in general, present uncertainties that could impact our results of operations, including the timing and amount of spending from our advertising clients and collections of accounts receivable.
+The current challenging macro-economic environment, especially in the local marketplace, and late breaking national television scatter advertising market in general, present uncertainties that could impact our results of operations, including the timing and amount of spending from our advertising clients and collections of accounts receivable.
 However, we are cautiously optimistic that the impact to our business will be mitigated due to factors including the growth in our advertising client base, the effectiveness of cinema advertising relative to other mediums, and the impact of our broader national network and the related increase in salable impressions.
-In addition, our advance bookings for 2009 at the end of 2008 were approximately 41% higher than 2008 bookings were at the end of 2007.
-As noted previously, in 2008 we added three large circuits to our network with the addition of Kerasotes and Hollywood, and the integration of AMC Loews.
-These additions have added nearly 100 million new attendees on a full-year pro-forma basis, representing approximately a billion new salable advertising impressions.
-Our sales force has integrated these additional impressions into the advertising sales process during 2008 and we expect that the yield on these attendees should be higher in 2009 than in 2008.
-In addition, we believe that these new circuits will strengthen our selling proposition in comparison to other national advertising platforms.
-It should be noted, however, that while our local advertising business is benefiting from the expansion of screens in our network, it has begun to be adversely affected by the impact of the current economic downturn on our local customers and their advertising spending.
+As noted previously, in 2009 we added several new affiliate theatres to our national network including: American Cinemas: Galaxy Theatres, LLC; LA Live Theatres; Storyteller Theatres Corporation; Starplex Cinemas and ShowBiz Cinemas.
+These additions have added nearly 18.1 million new attendees on a full-year pro-forma basis, representing in excess of 170 million new salable advertising impressions.
+Our sales force either has or will integrate these additional impressions into the advertising sales process during 2010 and we expect that the yield on these attendees to be positive in 2010.
+We believe that the continued growth of our network will continue to strengthen our selling proposition in comparison to other national advertising platforms.

 Under the ESAs, up to 90 seconds of the FirstLook program can be sold to our founding members to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
-During 2008, we sold 90 seconds to two of our founding members and 60 seconds to the third.
-In 2009, all three founding members will acquire only 60 seconds, thereby reducing our beverage revenue received from our founding members.
-However, this inventory previously sold to the founding members will now be available for sale to our national advertising clients, which could reduce the impact of the lower founding member commitment.
+During 2009, we sold 60 seconds to our founding members.
+We expect to continue to sell 60 seconds of time to the founding members in 2010 and sell the other 30 seconds to other advertising clients.